Panama: WASH IN DISASTER RISK REDUCTION, EMERGENCY PREPAREDNESS AND RESPONSE IN LAC

 Reporting Responsibilities/supervision

-The consultant will be supervised by the Regional Nutrition Specialist in UNICEF LACRO.
+The consultant will be supervised by the Regional WASH Specialist in UNICEF LACRO.

 CONSULTANTS WORK PLACE